 - Hartzell, JD and Blaylock, JM (2014).
 Whooping cough in 2014 and beyond: an update and review.
 Chest.146(1):205-214.

-We offer two key Bordetella pertussis antigens – the pertussis toxin, and filamentous haemagglutinin (FHA).
+The Native Antigen Company offers two key Bordetella pertussis antigens: the pertussis toxin, and filamentous haemagglutinin (FHA).

-Pertussis toxin is used in immunoassay manufacture, as well as by many cell biologists studying GTP receptor biology, and to meet their differing needs we offer pertussis toxin in a range of different formats.
+Pertussis toxin is most commonly used in immunoassay manufacture and cell biologists studying GTP receptor biology.
+To meet the variety of needs, we offer pertussis toxin in a range of different formats.

 FHA is increasingly used in immunoassays, monitoring responses to pertussis vaccination.